-We finance the acquisition of a portion of our MBS through repurchase transactions under master repurchase agreements.
-Repurchase transactions are treated as collateralized financing transactions and are carried at their contractual amounts, including accrued interest.
+We finance the acquisition of a significant portion of our MBS through repurchase transactions under master repurchase agreements.
+Repurchase transactions are treated as collateralized financing transactions and are carried at their contractual amounts, including accrued interest, which due to their short term nature approximate fair value.